 In this case, the marketplace for IoT applications serves as an extension to a vendor-specific product offering.
 It may still be possible for individual creators to submit their apps to the platform.
 This way, consumers can buy these apps to deploy them to their smart devices directly.
 Here, developers may have to rub shoulders with the vendor’s own proprietary products.
 In such cases, the IoT app store usually exists in conjunction with a more comprehensive IoT platform.
 That platform delivers the basic infrastructure allowing users to immediately use their apps on connected devices.

 The Open-access IoT App Store as a Free Space to Publish and Share

 These marketplaces may be offered in conjunction with a specific IoT platform or as standalone venues.
 Here, creators and consumers convene, exchange insight, and learn from one another.
 These IoT apps stores may not have the proprietary feel of the closed, vendor-specific marketplace.
 They may offer varied possibilities for creators to publish apps or discuss in forums.
 Such IoT app stores would be independent of the hardware manufacturer or the vendor.

 If linked to a specific platform vendor, the open IoT app store would still be usable as a standalone offering.
 It would still retain an array of open-access features.
-Ideally, taking it from here, users will be able to deploy applications over-the-air to their devices and integrate with various relevant third-party systems.
+Ideally, taking it from here, users will be able to deploy applications over the air to multiple devices and integrate with various relevant third-party systems.